openstax/corgi/docs/operations/setting_up_the_swarm.rst

    export NODE_ID=$(docker info -f '{{.Swarm.NodeID}}')

-**STEP 3: Add node label to the master node in the swarm**
+**STEP 3: Add labels to the master node in the swarm**

 .. code-block:: bash

    docker node update --label-add proxy=true $NODE_ID
+   docker node update --label-add app-db-data=true $NODE_ID

-.. note:: Traefik will always be started on this node.
+.. note:: Traefik and database containers will always be started on this node.

 **STEP 4: Create shared network for Traefik and containers deployed as part of stack**